 Fake Punt

-The fake punt is popular for teams that want to surprise the other team.
+The fake punt is popular for teams that want to surprise the other team who may not be prepared.
 Normally on fourth down, the offense will come off the field and the punt team will come on the field.

 Fake punts work great in both American and Canadian football when teams are at midfield.
 This allows teams to not sacrifice as much field position, as opposed to being backed up in their own end zone.